PiniponSelvagem/Cybertruck-RC/README.md

 The Cybertruck is controlled by a TTGO T-Beam v1.1 via Bluetooth.<br>
 The TTGO T-Beam is running micropython, that can be found at https://github.com/nunomcruz/pycom-micropython-sigfox, ported by Nuno Cruz.
 It is able to control 10 LEDs independently, each LED has its own dedicated PIN, as well has control 2 servos.

+Known bugs:
+- servos drain battery when powered off, maybe a configuration within AXP192 can fix?

 ---
 ## Servos